CoreOne2/cybersecurity-portfolio/EDR.md

 SIEM provided the eyes (connected disconnected clues from the laptop, firewall, and server to sound the alarm).

 Incident Response provided the action plan (the step-by-step process to contain, clean, and recover from the breach).

+Network & Cloud Security Foundations

+Moving beyond endpoints, security teams must protect data flowing across internal networks and cloud environments.

+Zero Trust Architecture (ZTA): Moving away from the traditional "perimeter" defense (where everything inside the office network is trusted) to a model of "never trust, always verify".
+Every user, device, and connection request must be continuously authenticated and authorized.

+Firewalls, WAFs, & Network Segmentation:

+Next-Gen Firewalls (NGFW): Inspect traffic at the application layer to block unauthorized ports, protocols, and malicious IPs.

+Web Application Firewalls (WAF): Sit in front of web applications to filter out web-based attacks like SQL Injection (SQLi) and Cross-Site Scripting (XSS).

+Network Segmentation: Dividing networks into isolated subnets so that if an attacker breaches one workstation, they cannot easily reach domain controllers or sensitive databases.

+Cloud Security (IAM, CSPM, & Shared Responsibility):

+Shared Responsibility Model: Understanding what the cloud provider protects (physical servers, hypervisors) versus what you protect (your data, access controls, configurations).

+Identity and Access Management (IAM): Enforcing the Principle of Least Privilege (PoLP) and enforcing Multi-Factor Authentication (MFA).